pagopa/pagopa-mock-ec/README.md

 ## Usage
 ## Prerequisites

-To be able to use as PSP the following `mock.ec-services-test` remebers to configure in your requests :
+To be able to use as PSP the following `mock-ec` remebers to configure in your requests :

 - PSP [Identification and Authentication](https://pagopa.github.io/pagopa-api/#section/Introduction/Identification-and-Authentication
 )